arthurwozniak/CzGet/README.md

  - file_path = File in yours computer with download links.
 One link per line.
  - directory = Directory where you want store downloaded files.
 (Default directory = your HOME dir)
  - name = Different output name

+ and much more...
+For more info, please run
+	czget --help

 Issues
 -----